OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 run
 ```
-Other modules may promt you the `apt-get` command has not been installed.
+Other modules may prompt you the `apt-get` command has not been installed.
 To get `apt-get`, go to your Cydia and look for  `CyDelete` and install it.

 #### SSH Connection via USB